silverwind/gitea-backporter/README.md

 The script will also look for pull requests that have the label `reviewed/wait-merge` and are still open.
 It will merge the upstream changes into the pull request head branch.
+If a merge conflict occurs, it will remove the pull request from the merge queue.

 ### Milestone maintenance